 Pack Small Amounts Of Skincare And Makeup Products

 There are some beauty essentials that you should pack in your carry-on luggage.
-It can be tricky as the space in your bag is limited and you are only allowed small amounts of products so you have to be clever to achieve maximum result with a minimum amount.
+It can be tricky as the space in your bag is limited and you are only allowed small amounts of products so you have to be clever to achieve maximum results with a minimum amount of product.

 Think about what beauty products are essential for you to have on board.

 There are several products I always take on the plane: travel cleansing wipes (that can be used for both makeup removal and personal hygiene), panty liners, toothbrush & toothpaste, hairbrush, antiperspirant, perfume, a lightly tinted face moisturizer, face mist, eyebrow product, lip balm, dry shampoo, and antibacterial gel.

 The easiest thing to do is to get a travel-size version of your products, if available.
 However, you can also transfer some of your regular-sized products into small travel-sized containers, like the ones below.

 Secure all these containers in a ziplock bag to avoid any leaks.
 Throw them in your carry-on bag for easy access.